flipcoder/midimech/README.md

 # linnstrument-wholetone

 An interleaved wholetone tuning system and visualizer for the Linnstrument.
+I've always considered this the easiest musical layout possible, and once yo use how to do chords and scales you'll understand why.

-This is still a work-in-progress so some things are only partially working.
+This program is a work-in-progress so some things are only partially working.

 License: MIT